article background

 Origin Hot Water Bills Explained

 1. This part of the bill is what most of us look at first.
 It provides basic information about when your bill is due and how much it will cost you.
-Take note of the $12 fee if you don’t pay your bill by the due date.
+Take note of the $12 late fee if you don’t pay by the due date.

 2. This part details your supply information, including your product and supply address.
-It is good to check this part to make sure you’re receiving the right bill.
+It is a good idea to check this part to make sure you receive the right bill.

 3. This part summarises the balance of your bill.
 The ‘previous balance’ heading refers to your last bill.
 This particular customer paid their previous bill in full, so there is nothing carried forward to the next period.
 The ‘your new charges’ section refers to the current bill.
 This is summed up under the heading ‘total amount due’.